 Color filters can help a color-blind or visually impaired person to better view the display.
-Users running Windows 10 v1709 or above can choose from various settings to make the screen more readable to them.
-Moreover, the color filter works at the system level which means it works for not only Windows elements but third-party apps as well.
+Users running Windows 10 v1709 or above can choose from various settings to make the screen more readable.
+Moreover, the color filter works at the system level which means it works for Windows elements and third-party apps.
 This includes both apps from the Windows store and traditional (Win32) Desktop apps.
 There are a few ways to apply color filters on Windows 10 and we’re listing them all below.

 Use Keyboard Shortcut